Art3mK/gcp-pro-arch-notes/cloud_storage_n_sql.md

 - online transfer
 - storage transfer service
     - batch transfers from other region, other cloud providers, from HTTPS endpoints
+    - one-time transfer operations
+    - deleting existing objects in the dest bucket if they don't have a corresponding object in the source
+    - schedule **periodic sync** with advanced filters
 - transfer appliance (offline, like snowball)
 - offline media import (3rd party provider)